oscar-bender-stone/honors-thesis/source/3_information_systems.typ

       make this easier?
 Can think of this as an _initial_ representation.

 #definition[
-  An * (effective) verifier* is a Turing machine that runs in linear time and it accepts an input _must_ consume the entire input.
+  An *effective verifier* is a Turing machine that runs in linear time and it accepts an input _must_ consume the entire input.
 ]

+#lemma[
+  Given an RE set $S$ and recognizer $phi$, there is an effective verifier
+  $V_phi$ such that $x in S$ iff there is some trace $phi$ that starts with $x$ with $phi x in S(V_phi)$.
+]

+- Note: this lemma is very close to Kleene representability

+For the rest of this thesis, all verifiers mentioned will be effective.

 == Motivating Examples and Definition